-This One Tool Made the Difference between Bankruptcy and $13 Million
+This One Tool Made the Difference Between Bankruptcy and $13 Million

-There’s an old joke that’s made its way around financial circles over the years.
+The worst manufacturing numbers in a decade remind me of an old joke that’s made its way around financial circles over the years.
 It goes something like this:

 An investment banker walks into a room where his cohorts are in a meeting.
 “I’ve got good news and bad news,” he announces.
 “The bad news is, we’ve just lost $100 million.
 The good news is, it wasn’t ours.”
 An associate raises his hand.
 “What was the bad news again?”